 Another great thing about the over 50 safari packages, is that because of the easier pace of the adventure, it is perfect for a combined family adventure.
 Three generations embarking on an African safari adventure of a lifetime!

-Go on safari with like-minded travellers
+Go on safari with like-minded travelers

-The growing number of over 50s travelling in Africa makes for a safari experience that is totally different.
+The growing number of over 50s traveling in Africa makes for a safari experience that is totally different.
 Being older means knowing yourself better, and choosing options that suit you.
 The over 50 safaris are designed for smaller groups with a maximum of 16 adventurers.
-Whether you are a couple, a single senior traveller or a family, the chances are therefore higher that you will meet like minds and make some lifelong friends.
+Whether you are a couple, a single senior traveler or a family, the chances are therefore higher that you will meet like minds and make some lifelong friends.

 Mobility on African safaris

 For the 55 to 65 age bracket, health and well-being are a major priority.
-The long distances really are the biggest hurdle for senior travellers in Africa.
+The long distances really are the biggest hurdle for senior travelers in Africa.
 Providing that you can navigate in and out of the safari vehicle, there really shouldn’t be a problem.

 Short walks around attractions and the 'trek' from your room to the poolside are about the extent of the exertions that you will have to endure.

-Health and wellbeing for senior travellers
+Health and wellbeing for senior travelers

 When you book your trip, get some inside advice on the areas that you will visit.
 The African Budget Safari consultants are a goldmine of information to ease your concerns.
 In addition to this, however, it is a good idea to see your GP and talk about your African travel plans.
 Make sure that you have enough of your medication and access to any important prescriptions.